john-science/john-science.github.io/_posts/2016-11-03-rock-climbing-knots.md

 ### <a name="bonus-knots"></a>Bonus Knots

 * [Monkey's Fist](https://youtu.be/gp9w-T2d_NY?t=7) - Great fun.
 If your friends look bored, toss them a Monkey's Fist.
 To be honest, you won't use it much while climbing.
-But it is helpful if you ever need to throw a rope: up to a climber, or over a tree branch.
+But it is helpful if you ever need to throw a rope up: to a climber, or over a tree branch.
 * [One-Handed Figure 8](https://youtu.be/-iE8WG33xJY?t=1) - Look like a cowboy when you tie in.
-This is more for style points than anything else.
+This is only for style points.

  &nbsp;

 Am I missing your favorite knot?
 Or have I forgotten to mention something important about one of the knots above?
-Leave a comment below.
+Leave your thoughts in the comments below.